Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Bernoulli polynomials

-On the other hand, an element of $\mathcal{CS}(n,k)$ can be constructed as follow.
-First, we divide the set $N = \{\p{0}, \p{1}, \dots, \p{n}\}$ into two sets.
-One of the sets contains $\ell$ elements without the special element $\p{0}$, so we have $\binom{n}{\ell}$ options.
-Then, we permute the $\ell$ red elements in $\ell !$ ways and insert $k$ blue elements between (before and after) these $\ell$ red elements in $(\ell + 1)^k$ ways.
-The blue elements between two red sequences are ordered increasingly.
-The permutation of the remaining $n-\ell+1$ elements including $\p{0}$ forms $m+1$ cycles ($0 \leq m \leq n-\ell$).
-Recall that the number of cycles, $m$, (without the cycle including $\p{0}$) corresponds to the weight of the abundant Callan sequence, which we marked by $x$, while the cycle including $\p{0}$ gives the Stirling polynomial of the first kind in the variable $y$, $\stf{n-\ell}{m}_y $.
-Thus,
+First, we divide the set $\{0, 1, \dots, n\}$ into two sets.
+One of the sets contains $\ell$ elements without the special element $0$, so we have $\binom{n}{\ell}$ options.
+Then, we permute the $\ell$ chosen elements in $\ell !$ ways and insert $k$ \blue elements between (before and after) these $\ell$ \red elements in $(\ell + 1)^k$ ways.
+The \blue elements in each substring are ordered increasingly.